yuslama/union-business-SQL/README.md

 ## Dataset
 The dataset used for this analysis is sourced from the Union Square Partnership and includes information about various businesses in the Union Square area.

+Open the ipynb file to see the notebook.